Punktum-dk/epp-service-specification/README.md

 #### info domain

 This part of the EPP protocol is described in [RFC:5731].
 This command adheres to the standard.
-In addition the command has been extended with two of the Punktum dk extensions:
+In addition the command has been extended with Punktum dk extensions:

 - `dkhm:domainAdvisory`
 - `dkhm:registrant_validated`
+- `dkhm:authInfo`
+- `dkhm:autoRenew`
-- `dkhm:authInfoExDate`
+- `dkhm:vid`

 Do note that the response only contains the registrant contact object, if the authenticated user has a relationship via the domain name, which provides access to more information.